crowhound/GitHub-WebGPU-Test/readme.md

-IF yoou see this public GitHub page....it is going to be a wierd set of tests that make no sense from others perspective.
+If you see this public GitHub page....it is going to be a wierd set of tests that make no sense from others perspective.
 The test is embedding an WebGPU build of a Unity game via IFrame injection into a simple markdown file.